-Often people will say to me that they will apply for jobs in the fall.
-Why look for a job or a new career opportunity in the summer, when the fall is the time when employers do their hiring, I am often asked?
+People often tell me that they will apply for jobs in the fall.
+They often ask, why look for a new job in the summer, when the fall is when employers do their hiring?

 I often respond by paraphrasing my grandfather, who was a successful businessman in Nova Scotia – “What you plant today, will be part of your harvest tomorrow.”